cyrillkuettel/search_the_web/README.md

 # Advanced Web Search.
-## This is an attempt to implement an advanced web search.
+## This is an attempt to program an advanced web search.

 The initial idea was to search multiple Web Pages (like wikipedia, quora.com etc) for specific Keywords.
-The GUI was made in Visual Studio with Windows Forms.
-For the search, this is done with a python script.
+The GUI was made in Visual Studio and Windows Forms for simplicity.
+The actual web search is done with a pyhton script using the googlesearch module.